castorini/anserini-spark/README.md

 val indexPath = "../anserini/lucene-index.robust04.pos+docvectors+rawdocs/"
 val docids = new IndexLoader(sc, indexPath).docids
 ```
+You can replace the above `indexPath` variable with any valid index that you have built, for example MS MARCO passage.
+Typically, you can locate the index under the `anserini/indexes/` directory once you build it.

 The value `docids` has type `DocidRDD`, so you now have the full power of Spark.
 For example: